-- Look for white spots, chips in the stone that appear white, and if the nuggets are drilled: look for white present inside the holes!
+- Fake turquoise often has white spots, chips in the stone that appear white, and if the nuggets have drill holes: white color present inside the holes!

-- Rub your fingernail along the “cracks”.
-“Cracks” on fake turquoise are artificial and have no variance or deviation in feel from the rest of the sample, as real turquoise would!
+- TIP: Rub your fingernail along the “cracks”.
+“Cracks” are artificial and have no variance or deviation in feel from the rest of the sample, as real examples would!

 “Block turquoise” is a mixture of chemicals, plastic resin, and dyes that produce blocks.
-Block turquoise contains no turquoise.
-Iron pyrite is sometimes used as “matrix.”
+Consequently, this type of product contains no turquoise.
+Iron pyrite is sometimes in use as “matrix.”

-“Color enhanced” simply means that the turquoise has been treated with dye.
+“Color enhanced” simply means that it has a dye treatment.

-“Enhanced turquoise” refers to medium-grade turquoise that has been treated by a process that penetrates and hardens the turquoise with vaporized quartz.
-This process will not work on low-grade “chalk” turquoise.The process will only work on relatively hard turquoise.
-Turquoise enhancement is commonly undetectable using normal testing methods.
+“Enhanced” refers to medium-grade turquoise that has a treatment by a process that penetrates and hardens with vaporized quartz.
+As a result, this process will not work on low-grade “chalk.”
+Most noteworthy, the process will only work on relatively hard stone.
+Consequently, this enhancement is commonly undetectable using normal testing methods.

-Stones such as howlite, magnesite and dolomite may be dyed to look like turquoise.
-Glass, plastic, ceramic and polymer clay may also be used to imitate turquoise.
+Stones such as howlite, magnesite and dolomite may contain dye to look like turquoise.
+Most noteworthy, glass, plastic, ceramic and polymer clay may also be in use.

-“Reconstituted” turquoise consists of small pieces of turquoise chalk powder mixed with dye and plastic binder.
-This type of turquoise is sometimes referred to as “block.”
-Fake turquoise is also often labeled “reconstituted.”
+“Reconstituted” consists of small pieces of turquoise chalk powder mixed with dye and plastic binder.
+Dealers refer to this type of turquoise as “block.”
+“Reconstitute” is another label for “fake.”

-“Stabilized” turquoise has been treated with a plastic resin to make it harder.
-Stabilization allows genuine, but lower-grade turquoise, to be used in jewelry making.
-Even when a stone has been stabilized, its color can change over time by human oils, soap and skin lotion.
+“Stabilized” is treated with a plastic resin to make it harder.
+In addition, stabilizing allows genuine, but lower-grade turquoise, to be made into jewelry.
+Consequently, even when a stone goes through stabilization, its color can change over time by human oils, soap and skin lotion.

-Wax is sometimes used, instead of plastic resin, to stabilize turquoise.
-Chinese turquoise is often wax impregnated.
-The wax typically only effects the surface of the stone.
+Finally, wax is sometimes in use, instead of plastic resin, is used for stabilization.
+Most noteworthy, Chinese turquoise often has wax impregnation.
+As a result, the wax typically only effects the surface of the stone.